Richard B. Spencer: Geopolitics

 Spencer states he voted for Democrat John Kerry over incumbent Republican George W. Bush during the 2004 United States presidential election, because Bush stood for "the war".

 Spencer criticized President Trump's administration for escalating tensions between the U.S. and Iran.
 In January 2020, Spencer tweeted: "To the people of Iran, there are millions of Americans who do not want war, who do not hate you, and who respect your nation and its history.
 After our traitorous elite is brought to justice, we hope to achieve peace, reconciliation, and forgiveness."

-Spencer has advocated for the US pulling out of NATO, and called Russia the "sole white power in the world".
+Spencer has advocated for the US pulling out of NATO, and called Russia the "sole white power in the world" in 2016.
 His former partner, Nina Kouprianova, under her pen name Nina Byzantina referred to herself as a "Kremlin troll leader" and regularly aligned to Kremlin talking points, with ties to Aleksandr Dugin, a far-right ultranationalist Russian leader in the Eurasianism movement and writer of Foundations of Geopolitics.
 The webzine founded by Spencer in 2010, called Alternative Right, accepted direct contributor pieces from Dugin.
 Kouprianova has translated several books written by Dugin.
 The books were later published by Spencer's publishing house, Washington Summit Publishers.
+However, he has since reversed his stance on Russia, and has strongly supported Ukraine and NATO since the 2022 Russian invasion of Ukraine, and described Ukraine as his number one issue in the 2024 United States presidential election that caused him to vote for Kamala Harris.